Disco-sys/WinlatorWcp-Plus/README.md

-# winlatorWcp-Plus Decompiler
+# winlatorWcp-Plus
-doing wcps not compiled by devs, also adding optimizations by reverse engineering.
+doing wcps not compiled by devs,

 join my discord if you wanna request. https://discord.gg/h98VHVyhnX make an issue as an alternative if you dont have discord.